-Depression is also the most common co-morbidity seen with other mental disorders such as psychosis.
+Both disorders present clinicians with challenges in terms of treatment.
+The majority of patients experience only partial remission and have recurrent relapses.
+Furthermore, both disorders share common clinical, neurobiological, and neurocognitive characteristics.
 Complex psychopathology presents clinicians with the challenge of correctly identifying co-morbidities, avoiding misdiagnoses, and tailoring therapeutic options for the individual.
-Currently, the diagnosis of depression is based on the phenomenological evaluation of symptoms and behaviour.
-However, there remains significant debate about the heterogeneity depressive symptoms and their function as prognostic indicators.
+Currently, diagnosis is based on the phenomenological evaluation of symptoms and behaviour.
+However, there remains significant debate about the heterogeneity of these disorders.
 Neuroimaging and metabolic markers hold significant diagnostic and prognostic potential to aid these difficulties.
-Using machine learning can help disentangle complex psychopathology and provide a deeper understanding of the phenomenological profile of depression within psychosis.
+Using machine learning can help disentangle complex psychopathology and provide a deeper understanding of the aetiology of depression and psychosis.

-Currently, clinicians treat depression with co-morbid psychosis the same way they treat major depressive disorder on the presumption that they have the same neural basis.
-Data from the PRONIA study, an EUFP7 funded 8 centre study (https://www.pronia.eu/) recruiting recent onset depression and recent onset psychosis participants will be used to identify common and distinct neuroimaging, clinical, and metabolic features of depression across diagnostic groups.
-Features that provide significant information will be used to build predictive machine learning models that predict recovery from depression with co-morbid psychosis as well as diagnostic machine learning models.
+Data from the PRONIA study, an EUFP7 funded 8 centre study (https://www.pronia.eu/) recruiting recent onset depression and recent onset psychosis participants will be used to identify common and distinct neuroimaging, clinical, and metabolic features of depression and psychosis across diagnostic groups.
+Sophisticated machine learning approaches will be used to elucidate the heterogeneity of both disorders.
+Features that provide significant information will be used to build predictive machine learning models that predict recovery from depression and psychosis as well as diagnostic machine learning models.

 Professor Rachel Upthegrove